Course overview

 Top reasons to study this course

-- Staff are research active and widely published, which underpins their teaching, and means you gain a contemporary, authentic learning experience.
+- Research-active staff: our staff are research active and widely published, helping you gain a contemporary, authentic learning experience.

-- We host a number of political archives including The Green Party Archive, The Fascism Collection, and The Tom Sawyer Archive (former Labour Party General Secretary, 1994-98).
+- Political archives: we host a number of political archives including The Green Party Archive, The Fascism Collection, and The Tom Sawyer Archive (former Labour Party General Secretary, 1994-98).

 Course details